Check Out Woodloch's Newest Blog!

 ~Shared by Tammy Compton

 A new convenience mart/gas station is slated to open in the former Rosemergy's Garage on Route 590 in Lackawaxen Township.
-Owned by the Genirs Family and Woodloch, "The Market at Woodloch" is expected to be completed by the fall of 2013.
+Owned by the Genirs Family and Woodloch, "The Market at Woodloch" is expected to be completed by the Spring of 2013.
 Woodloch will manage and operate the facility.

 Located across the street from Woodloch Springs and about 1.5 miles from the all-inclusive family resort Woodloch Pines, the business will feature a gas station, groceries, full deli, Woodloch bakery items, coffee station, six-packs of beer, and some household items.